mathieu-aubin/video-dl/README.md

 # rai-bash-dl
-Rai.tv bash download script created by Daniil Gentili.
+Rai.tv bash download script.
+Created by [Daniil Gentili](http://daniil.eu.org), this script uses ]Andrea Lazzarotto](http://andrealazzarotto.com/)'s [server](video.lazza.dk) to decode URLs.
+This script can be used to download videos from the Italian [Rai](http://rai.tv) Television website.
-This script can be used on any Linux/Unix system (including Android, Mac OS X or iOS) and even on Windows!
+This script can be installed on any Linux/Unix system (including Android, Mac OS X or iOS) and even on Windows!

 ## Usage:
 ```